-When day-to-day life is already hectic with the demands of life, work, and home, the thought of listing a house for sale and trying to keep it ready for showing can get sellers to start panicking.
+When day-to-day life is already hectic with the demands of life, work, and home, the thought of listing a City Centre house for sale and trying to keep it ready for showing can get sellers to start panicking.
+It can be even trickier if you're still living in your house because you have to balance keeping it ready for an open house or showing while making sure you still have what you need.

-If you want to sell your home and have found yourself procrastinating because of these concerns, the following 3 tips can help you keep every room ready for showing while keeping your stress level firmly under control as well.
+If you want to sell your home and have found yourself procrastinating because of these concerns, the following three tips can help you keep every room ready for showing while staying sane in the process.

 - the first container should be a trash bag for any item that is broken or badly worn